phoolish/Silex-Structure/README.md

 silex-structure
 ===============

-The file structure for all my silex applications
+The file structure for all my silex applications, feel free to use and or contribute.